-Cardamom, whose ancient name is “grains of paradise”, is another digestive stimulant, but this one also has strong action on the mind and increases mental clarity and focus.
+Cardamom, whose ancient name is “grains of paradise”, is another digestive stimulant, but this one also has a strong action on the mind and increases mental clarity and focus.
 It is said to promote mental stamina and relieve depression.
 Pitta may take this in small amounts, though it is best for Vata and Kapha.

 Ginger root stimulates digestion, reduces mucous, and settles the stomach.
 It is warming and will increase circulation and sweating.
-Stimulating to the immune system, it is anti-inflammatory as well as preventative to both viral and bacterial infections.
+Stimulating the immune system, it is anti-inflammatory as well as preventative of both viral and bacterial infections.
 Fresh ginger is best for Pitta and Vata, and dry ginger is more pacifying to Kapha.

 Fennel is often used as a spice to temper the heat of the other spices in chai.
 It is a mild digestive stimulant and counters bad breath.
 It boosts the metabolism and supports the body’s formation of healthy fats.
 It is considered anti-inflammatory and anti-cancer and stabilizing to women’s reproductive cycles.
 All three doshas are balanced by fennel.